 I'm not going to claim that this is the most authentic pho recipe out there.
 Because vietnamese pho soup is essentially meat based, made from beef or pork broth.
 But guys, if you truly want a vegetarian pho recipe, I'd definitely try this one out.

-The base of a pho is always a flavourful broth and we've tried to pack in as much flavour as possible.
+The base of a pho is always a flavorful broth and we've tried to pack in as much flavor as possible.
 Its deep, rich with strong, spicy notes that come from aromatics.
 Its really hard to not like this one!

 Richa's Vegetarian Pho Making Tips

-Add smoky charriness: We were trying to replace the depth of flavour that comes from a meaty broth in this recipe, and after scouring tons of recipes online, we decided to char the onion and ginger before adding it to the broth.
-The charring process adds flavour and a hint of smokiness, plus it also brings out the intense gingery flavour that you'll taste in the pho
+Add smoky charriness: We were trying to replace the depth of flavor that comes from a meaty broth in this recipe, and after scouring tons of recipes online, we decided to char the onion and ginger before adding it to the broth.
+The charring process adds flavor and a hint of smokiness, plus it also brings out the intense gingery flavor that you'll taste in the pho

 Don't skip the toppings: We love toppings!
 So bring it on.
 And in this case, topping make it better.
 So much better.
 With all the spices, toppings like fresh coriander (cilantro), mint, spring onions, lime etc add freshness to this vegetarian pho soup.
 We also love adding more veggies like mushrooms, broccoli, and some sauteed tofu.
 Those are not toppings ideally, but they make this pho crunchy, and turn it into a complete meal!